SenpaiHunters/SpotOn/README.md

 3. It'll automatically load in, with the current playing song with the lyrics if Genius has it.
+      - If it's not auto loaded (1 sec of time) to the next lyrics press 'Wrong Lyrics'
+      - It'll bring you back to the search, if neither Genius nor Spotify has the lyrics it'll say "Lyrics not found'

 ![SCR-20221016-lc](https://user-images.githubusercontent.com/103985728/195988973-cb6dd937-d524-44e9-87ed-9bddaa1d94ce.jpeg)

 4. To hide the sidebar, either reload, or press 'hide'.
-  - If it's not auto loaded (1 sec of time) to the next lyrics press 'Wrong Lyrics'
-    - It'll bring you back to the search, if neither Genius nor Spotify has the lyrics it'll say "Lyrics not found'
-    - If you reloaded repeat steps 1 & 2
+    - If you reloaded repeat steps 1 & 2 to reenable it.

 ![SCR-20221016-lj](https://user-images.githubusercontent.com/103985728/195988974-03d14f4d-e4ad-4370-b6d4-c48c7df55089.png)